Mapping migration

 The home directory is different for every user!
 Your home directory probably won’t exist on someone else’s computer.
 Make sure to use code like pathlib.Path.home() to compute the home directory on the computer the code is running on.
 This is key to writing reproducible and interoperable code.

-Your Task: Create a project folder
+Try It: Create a project folder

 The code below will help you get started with making a project directory